Ian Storey: Operatic career and repertoire

 His career began in 1991 with the English opera company Opera East Productions (OEP), singing in the Male Chorus in Britten's The Rape of Lucretia and later in leading roles such as Rodolfo in La Bohème, Radamés in Aida, Don José in Carmen, Osaka in Iris by Mascagni, as well as the title roles in Peter Grimes by Britten and Faust by Gounod.

 In 1993, with the patronage of Covent Garden and the Peter Moores Foundation, he studied at the National Opera Studio in London.
 Other sponsors funded complementary studies in Italy.

 He understudied roles for Covent Garden, including Mark in Tippett's The Midsummer Marriage, Cavaradossi in Puccini's Tosca, Carlo VII in Verdi's Giovanna d'Arco and Corrado in Verdi's Il corsaro, as well as Álvaro in Verdi's La forza del destino for the Scottish Opera.

 At Scottish Opera he sang Manrico in Verdi's Il trovatore, Pinkerton in Puccini's Madama Butterfly, Boris in Janáček's Káťa Kabanová and Florestan in Beethoven's Fidelio.
-He has also sung for other UK opera companies, such as the Welsh National Opera, Opera North and Dorset Opera, including, in addition to some of his previous roles, new roles, such as Erik from Wagner's The Flying Dutchman, Calaf from Pucini's Turandot, and Jean in Massenet's Hérodiade.
+He has also sung for other UK opera companies, such as the Welsh National Opera, Opera North and Dorset Opera, including, in addition to some of his previous roles, new roles, such as Erik from Wagner's The Flying Dutchman, Calaf from Puccini's Turandot, and Jean in Massenet's Hérodiade.

 He has sung very little in London, never having performed at the English National Opera and very rarely at Covent Garden.
 His career has had its greatest development outside the United Kingdom, with performances at the Puccini Festival in Torre del Lago, at the Teatro Carlo Felice in Genoa, in Montpellier, Bari, Treviso, the Teatro Massimo in Palermo, Mexico City, the Berlin State Opera, the Arena di Verona, the Teatro di San Carlo in Naples, Cagliari, Bologna, Riga, Bordeaux, the Teatro Real in Madrid, the Teatre del Liceu in Barcelona, La Fenice in Venice, La Scala in Milan, the Teatro Nacional de São Carlos in Lisbon, the Bavarian State Opera in Munich, the Zurich Opera House, St. Gallen, the Washington National Opera, the Los Angeles Opera, the Teatro Regio in Turin, the Alte Oper Frankfurt, the Royal Swedish Opera in Stockholm and the Glyndebourne Festival.

 Other roles he has sung are Turiddu in Pietro Mascagni's Cavalleria rusticana, Gregor in Janáček's The Makropulos Case, Steva in Janáček's Jenůfa, Alwa in Alban Berg's Lulu, the title role in Saint-Saëns's Samson et Dalila, Herman in Tchaikovsky's The Queen of Spades, Bacchus in Richard Strauss's Ariadne auf Naxos, Dick Johnson in Puccini's La Fanciulla del West, the title role in Verdi's Otello, Sergey in Shostakovich's Lady Macbeth of Mtsensk, the title role in Wagner's Tannhäuser, Tristan in Wagner's Tristan und Isolde and Dmitri in Mussorgsky's Boris Godunov.